 Master of Public Administration (MPA): Career Path

-Career 09 Jan 2023 1092 0
+Career 09 Jan 2023 1494

 Career Options

-Overview of Master of Public Administration (MPA)
+Master of Public Administration (MPA) Career Path

 Course Outlines

-Course outlines for a Master of Public Administration (MPA) program may vary depending on the specific institution and program.
+Course outlines for a Master of Public Administration (MPA) program may vary depending on the institution and program.
 However, some common courses that may be included in an MPA program are:

 • Public policy analysis: This course covers the principles and techniques of policy analysis, including how to identify and define policy problems, gather and analyze data, and evaluate the effectiveness of policy alternatives.